* Woodside Petroleum operates North West Shelf LNG export facility

 Producers including Woodside and Royal Dutch Shell have said they are open to contracts with more flexibility, but have resisted granting changes to existing deals.

-Woodside's venture partners in the NWS Project are BP , Chevron, Shell and unlisted Japan Australia LNG.
+Woodside's venture partners in the NWS Project are BHP , BP, Chevron, Shell and Japan Australia LNG, which is a joint venture between Japan's Mitsui and Mitsubishi.

 (Reporting by Sonali Paul in MELBOURNE, Jane Chung in SEOUL and Jessica Jaganathan in SINGAPORE; Writing by Henning Gloystein; Editing by Tom Hogue)